EwDosbox/PlatBorne/Concepts, Presentation, Lore/LORE.md

 5. Diggy Diggy Hole Right Into Your Skull!
 6. They are going to glue you back together...IN HELL!!!
 7. El Stupido
-8. Welcome to the Shadow Realm Jimbo
+8. Welcome to the Shadow Realm, Jimbo
 9. Did it hurt?
 Good
 10. Dying must be your expertise
 11. May your falls be many, and your days few
 12. Another one for the books
+13. You cannot kill even a fucking mole!
+14. Even a fly would hurt me more
+15. The caucasity of this bitch
+16. I am out of words...
+17. Do you want a baby difficulty?
+18. YOU PLAY LIKE AN NPC
+19. womp womp
 ### NEUTRAL ENDING
 - **Player has slayed bosses with pussy mode ON**
 1. The everlasting slaughterer lies on the cold moist ground, yet you feel..